adamhazimeh/adamhazimeh/README.md

-- 👋 Hi, I’m @adamhazimeh
+- Hi, I’m @adamhazimeh
-- 👀 I’m interested in Deep Learning, specifically topics related to Computer Vision
+- I’m interested in Deep Learning, specifically topics related to Computer Vision
-- 📚 I’m currently working towards a BE in Computer Science & Engineering
+- I’m currently working towards a BE in Computer Science & Engineering
-- 👨‍💻 I’m looking to collaborate on impactful projects related to Computer Vision
-- 📫 How to reach me: adamhazimeh@gmail.com
+- Contact: adamhazimeh@gmail.com

 <!---
 adamhazimeh/adamhazimeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.